osui::Screen

 Screen::draw_box(self: &Arc<Self>, element: BoxedElement) -> Arc<Widget>

-to the screen and returns its Arc<Widget>
+Draws a boxed Element to the screen and returns its Arc<Widget> handle.

-, but takes a BoxedElement
+Similar to draw, but takes a BoxedElement directly.

 Arguments:

-: ABox<dyn Element + Send + Sync>
+element: ABox<dyn Element + Send + Sync>.

 Returns:

-representing the newly drawn static widget.
+An Arc<Widget> representing the newly drawn static widget.

 Example: